Rescuers at site of Iowa building collapse complete search for survivors, move on to recovery

 City officials ordered repairs after they found seven fire code violations on Feb.
 6. However, they were told three weeks later by building maintenance officials that “none of the work was completed,” records show.

-Rich Oswald, the city’s director of development and neighborhood services, confirmed Thursday that the city’s chief building official, Trishna Pradhan, resigned in the aftermath of the collapse.
+Rich Oswald, the city’s director of development and neighborhood services, said Thursday that the city’s chief building official, Trishna Pradhan, voluntarily resigned after the collapse.

-Pradhan had visited the building on May 25, and erroneously reported it had “passed” an inspection in notes in the city’s online permitting system, Oswald said.

 Calls and text messages to Pradhan were not immediately returned.

-Assistant City Attorney Brian Heyer said he is unaware whether the city had considered earlier civil enforcement action to protect residents.
+Assistant City Attorney Brian Heyer said he doesn’t know whether the city had considered earlier civil enforcement action to protect residents.
 Only after the collapse did the city file a civil infraction seeking a $300 fine against Wold for failing to maintain the structure in a safe manner.
 He will be required to pay for the cost of demolition, Heyer said.

-Foley reported from Iowa City.
-Associated Press reporter Summer Ballentine contributed from Jefferson City, Missouri.
+Associated Press reporters Ryan J. Foley contributed from Iowa City and Summer Ballentine contributed from Jefferson City, Missouri.

-Note: This story has been corrected to fix the spelling of Branden Colvin’s name.
-His first name is spelled Branden, not Brandon.